the Creative Commons Attribution 4.0 License.

 in which

 The quantity reported in square brackets in Eq.
-(5) represents the probability that the observed ith polarity γi is consistent with the theoretical one computed from the model m, whose theoretical P-wave amplitude is RiP and sign(RiP) is its polarity at the ith station for a given fault plane solution.
+(5) represents the probability that the observed ith polarity γi is consistent with the theoretical one computed from the model m, whose theoretical P-wave amplitude is and is its polarity at the ith station for a given fault plane solution.
 The parameters ρs and γ0, referring to the errors in ray tracing due to velocity model ambiguity and to the uncertainty in polarity reading, regulate the shape of the PDF.
 For more details about the mathematical formulation, see De Matteis et al. (2016).

 Evaluation of the results (Step 4).
 Once the best solution is estimated, the focal mechanism uncertainties and its misfit, with respect to the theoretical solution as Kagan angle, are computed.
 The focal mechanism parameter (strike, dip, and rake) misfit and parameter uncertainties are also calculated.

 As a test case for our methodology, we choose the area of the M 6.9, 1980 Irpinia earthquake (southern Italy).
-Since 2005, ISNet, a local, dense seismic network, monitors the seismicity along the Campania–Lucania Apennines covering an area of about 100 km×70km (Fig. 1; Weber et al., 2007).
+Since 2005, ISNet, a local, dense seismic network, monitors the seismicity along the Campania–Lucania Apennines covering an area of about 100 km×70 km (Fig. 1; Weber et al., 2007).
 The seismic stations are deployed within an elliptic area whose major axis, parallel to the Apennine chain, has a NW–SE trend with an average inter-station distance of 15 km that reaches 10 km in the inner central zone.
 Each seismic station ensures a high dynamic range and is equipped with a strong-motion accelerometer (Guralp CMG-5T or Kinemetrics Episensor) and a short-period three-component seismometer (Geotech S13-J) with a natural period of 1 s.
 In six cases, broadband seismometers are installed such as the Nanometrics Trillium with a flat response in the range 0.025–50 Hz.
 ISNet is operated by INFO (Irpinia Near Fault Observatory) and it provides real-time data at local control centres for earthquake early warning systems or real-time seismic monitoring (Satriano et al., 2011).
 Seismic events are automatically identified and located from continuous recordings by automatic Earth-worm Binder (Dietz, 2002) and data are then manually revised by operators (Festa et al., 2021).

 The 1980, M 6.9 Irpinia earthquake was one of the most destructive, instrumental earthquakes of the Southern Apennines, causing about 3000 fatalities and severe damage in the Campania and Basilicata regions.
 It activated a NW–SE-trending normal fault system with a complex rupture process involving multiple fault segments according to (at least) three different nucleation episodes each delayed by 20 s (Bernard and Zollo, 1989; Pantosti and Valensise, 1990; Amoruso et al., 2005).
 No large earthquakes have occurred in the Irpinia region since 1980.
 A Mw 4.9 earthquake took place in 1996 causing a seismic sequence inside the epicentral area of the 1980 earthquake (Fig. 1; Cocco et al., 1999).
 Recent instrumental seismicity occurs mainly in the first 15 km of the crust showing fault plane solutions with normal and normal strike-slip kinematics, indicating a dominant SW–NE extensional regime (Pasquale et al., 2009; De Matteis et al., 2012; Bello et al., 2021).
 Low-magnitude seismicity (ML<3.6) is spread into a large volume related to the activity of major fault segments of the 1980 Irpinia earthquake (Fig. 1; Adinolfi et al., 2019, 2020).
 Seismic sequences or swarms often occurred in the area, extremely clustered in time (from several hours to a few days) and space and seem to be controlled by high pore fluid pressure of saturated Apulian carbonates bounded by normal seismogenic faults (Stabile et al., 2012; Amoroso et al., 2014).

-We applied the method we proposed and evaluated the capability of the ISNet local network to resolve fault plane solutions using different observables as input data: (a) P-wave polarities, (b) P/S spectral amplitude ratios, and (c) polarities and amplitude ratios together.
+We applied the method we proposed and evaluated the capability of the ISNet local network to resolve fault plane solutions using different observables as input data: (a) P-wave polarities, (b) PS spectral amplitude ratios, and (c) polarities and amplitude ratios together.
 The analysis is carried out by evaluating the effect of (1) earthquake magnitude, (2) epicentral location, (3) earthquake depth, (4) signal-to-noise ratio, and (5) fault kinematics on retrieved focal solutions as previously described.

 Step 1.
 In order to select focal mechanisms (FMs) to be used for our resolution study (Fig. 2a), we carried out statistical analysis to define the most frequent fault plane solutions of instrumental seismicity.
 According to the plunge of P and T axes, we classified the fault plane solutions reported in De Matteis et al. (2012) choosing only the FMs occurring within the Irpinia area since 2005 to 2011.
 As shown in Fig. 2b, splitting the range of the data into equal-sized bins, we selected the focal mechanism corresponding to the median value of the most populated class.
 We report it in Fig. 2a as FM2.
-This corresponds to a normal strike-slip fault plane solution with strike, dip, and rake equal to 292, 53, and −133, respectively.
-Then, we decided to test the focal mechanism solution of the1980 Irpinia earthquake, a pure normal fault (strike, dip, rake: 317, 59, -85; Westaway and Jackson, 1987; Fig. 2a) here and after FM1.
+This corresponds to a normal strike-slip fault plane solution with strike, dip, and rake equal to 292, 53, and −133∘, respectively.
+Then, we decided to test the focal mechanism solution of the1980 Irpinia earthquake, a pure normal fault (strike, dip, rake: 317, 59, ; Westaway and Jackson, 1987; Fig. 2a) here and after FM1.
 This solution is very similar to the focal mechanism corresponding to (1) the regional stress field (see Supplement), (2) the ML 2.9 Laviano earthquake, one of the most energetic earthquakes of the last years (Stabile et al.; 2012), and (3) those of the second, third, and fourth most populated bins.
 Finally, we selected the solution corresponding to the fifth bin reported as FM3 in Fig. 2a.
-This focal mechanism is quite different from the others due to a predominant component along the fault strike (strike, dip, rake: 274, 71, -128).
+This focal mechanism is quite different from the others due to a predominant component along the fault strike (strike, dip, rake: 274, 71, ).

 Step 2.
 For each of the three selected fault plane kinematics, we calculated synthetic data (P-wave polarities or P- and S-wave spectral amplitudes) at seismic stations varying the earthquake location and by using a local velocity model (Matrullo et al., 2013).
-We discretize the study area with a square grid (100 km×100km), centred on the barycentre of ISNet, with 441 nodes and a sampling step of 5 km.
+We discretize the study area with a square grid (100 km×100 km), centred on the barycentre of ISNet, with 441 nodes and a sampling step of 5 km.
 Each node corresponds to a possible earthquake epicentre (Fig. 3).

 For each grid node and according to the earthquake magnitude to be tested, we have to select the ISNet stations for simulations.
 The number of seismic stations that record an event depends on earthquake magnitude, source–station distance, crustal medium properties, and the noise level.
 Theoretical relationships that link the seismic source to the signal recorded at every single station are quite complicated (Kwiatek et al., 2016, 2020) and are based on the accurate knowledge of crustal volumes in which the seismic waves propagated, such as the three-dimensional wave velocity structure, anelastic attenuation, and/or site conditions of a single receiver.
 To overcome this limitation, we used an empirical approach to define the number and the distance of the seismic stations that record a seismic signal as a function of magnitude, once its epicentral location (grid node) and depth are fixed.
 Using the bulletin data retrieved by INFO at ISNet during the last 2 years (January 2019–March 2021; http://isnet-bulletin.fisica.unina.it/cgi-bin/isnet-events/isnet.cgi, last access: 1 June 2021), we selected two earthquake catalogue datasets with depths equal to 5 (±2) and 10 (±2) km, respectively, and local magnitude ranging between 1.0 and 2.5.
 These choices are motivated by the characteristics of the Irpinia micro-seismicity recorded by ISNet.
 Then, we divided each dataset into bins of 0.5 magnitudes, and for each bin, we retrieved the median number of P-wave polarity readings and the median epicentral distance of the farthest station that recorded the earthquake (Table 1).
 The bulletin data are manually revised by operators, and we selected only seismic records that provide P- and/or S-wave arrival times.
 The median value of the distance of the farthest station is then used to select the seismic stations for which synthetic data are calculated.
 Therefore, for each earthquake simulation of a specific magnitude and depth, only the seismic stations with a distance from the grid node under examination (epicentre) equal or lower than the maximum distance, reported in Table 1, are considered.
 We run simulations only for earthquakes recorded at least by six seismic stations.
 The synthetic P-wave polarities are simulated only at a number of stations corresponding to the median value previously defined.
 (Table 1).
 We pointed out that the number of P-wave polarities empirically assigned is related to the available earthquake catalogue data of the Irpinia region where the seismicity can occur in different portions of the area covered by the network, not always with optimal azimuthal coverage.